Redundancy

 -

-In a failover situation, Revolution sends the notification through whichever remaining server has the highest priority.
+In a failover situation, OneAlert sends the notification through whichever remaining server has the highest priority.

 For example, in the above scenario, the Elementary and High School notifications would fail over to the District Office server.